ha0z1/idmp/README.md

 There are several optimization forms:

-1. Abandon swr and use request in useEffect, so the benefits of swr are lost, and there may still be duplicate requests issues even if passing empty array as the second param of useEffect, see https://github.com/ha0z1/idmp/blob/main/demo/Item.tsx#L10
+1. Abandon SWR and use request in useEffect, so the benefits of SWR are lost, and there may still be duplicate requests issues even if passing empty array as the second param of useEffect, see https://github.com/ha0z1/idmp/blob/main/demo/Item.tsx#L10
 2. Wrap fetchAB method to request sequentially and return at one time.
 In Hooks just call the single fetchAB.
 Here the views that only rely on dataA have to wait for completion before rendering.
 In addition, dataA is often some common data that may need to handle scenarios like fetchAC, fetchABC, which will cause multiple requests for dataA

-Since `idmp` is a pure function, it can be called outside Hooks and works well with swr.
+Since `idmp` is a pure function, it can be called outside Hooks and works well with SWR.
 We can naively wrap the two interfaces fetchAIdmp and fetchBIdmp:

 ```typescript
 const fetchAIdmp = () => idmp('/api/a', fetchA)